thibaudbrault/PokeRef/README.md

 ✅Responsive
 ✅Service Worker

-🛠Types relations for each pokémon
+🛠Authentification with profile page and "create your team" functionality
 🛠Evolution chain
-🛠Improve performances

 🔜Location page
-🔜A "create your team" page (with authentication)
+🔜Types relations for each pokémon
 🔜Animation on scroll

 <h2 id="description">Description</h2>